TrebledJ/trebledj.github.io/content/posts/projects/2019-05-01-e-payment-desktop-application.md

 But these are not very interesting.

 Admins, of course, have a more powerful role.
 These peeps can view *and* **update** student's balances (but the actual flows are pretty boring TBH).
-(Unfortunately I did not save any screenshots of the GUI and I'm not bothered to redownload Qt and rebuild the app. >.>)
+(Unfortunately I did not save any screenshots of the GUI, and I'm not bothered to redownload Qt just to build the app once. >.>)

 ![Unnnnnlliiiimmiiitted pooower!.](/img/posts/memes/unlimited-power.jpg){.w-80}
 {.center}